Manjil-Bajgain/Bsc.CSIT_Lab_Reports/README.md

 ---
 ## 📂 Repository Structure

-The repository is organized by semester and subject:
+The repository is organized by semester and subject.